pulumi/foundational-training/module-05-policy-as-code/slides/slides.md

 # Running Policies (OSS/Client Side)

-- For OSS, policies must be present on disk.
+- For OSS, policies must be present on disk
 - `pulumi preview --policy-pack /path/to/policy-pack`
 - `pulumi up --policy-pack /path/to/policy-pack`
 - Can run multiple packs at once: